Final Resolution (2025)

-The 2025 Final Resolution is an upcoming professional wrestling event produced by Total Nonstop Action Wrestling.
-It will take place on December 5, 2025 at El Paso County Coliseum in El Paso, Texas.
-It will air on TNA+.
-It will be the 14th event under the Final Resolution chronology.
+The 2025 Final Resolution was a professional wrestling event produced by Total Nonstop Action Wrestling.
+It took place on December 5, 2025, at El Paso County Coliseum in El Paso, Texas.
+It aired on TNA+.
+It was the 14th event under the Final Resolution chronology.
+Wrestlers from WWE's NXT brand, with which TNA has a partnership, also appeared at the event.

+Eleven matches were contested at the event, including two on the Countdown to Final Resolution pre-show.
+In the main event, Frankie Kazarian defeated JDC to retain the TNA World Championship.
+In other prominent matches, Leon Slater defeated A. J. Francis to retain the TNA X Division Championship, The Hardys (Matt Hardy and Jeff Hardy) defeated NXT's High Ryze (Tyson Dupont and Tyriek Igwe) to retain the TNA World Tag Team Championship, and NXT's Channing "Stacks" Lorenzo defeated Steve Maclin to win the TNA International Championship.
+The event also featured the TNA debuts of Bear Bronson, Brock Anderson and Dutch, the returns of C. W. Anderson and Vincent, and JDC's final Final Resolution appearance due to his retirement from professional wrestling in 2026.

 Production

 Background

 Final Resolution was a pay-per-view (PPV) event produced by Total Nonstop Action Wrestling between 2005 and 2012.
 In 2013, TNA discontinued most of its monthly pay-per-view events in favor of the pre-recorded One Night Only events.
 The event would be held as a special episode of Impact! in 2013, and has been a monthly special for Impact Plus in 2020 and 2023.

-On October 1, 2025, it was announced that Final Resolution will take place on December 5, 2025 at El Paso County Coliseum in El Paso, Texas.
+On October 1, 2025, it was announced that Final Resolution will take place on December 5, 2025, at El Paso County Coliseum in El Paso, Texas.